LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 {:start="5"}
 5. Click Save.
 The Authentication details will now be displayed.
 Use it in order to access the API.

-For additional info on creating API keys - [LivePerson APIs](https://developers.liveperson.com/workdays-api-overview.html) and SDKs documentation in the [LivePerson developers community](https://developers.liveperson.com/).
+For additional info on creating API keys - [LivePerson APIs](https://developers.liveperson.com/workdays-api-overview.html) and SDKs documentation in the [LivePerson Developer Center](https://developers.liveperson.com/).

 ## Profiles and permissions